earthly/earthly/docs/earthly-config/earthly-config.md

 ### cni_mtu

 Allows overriding Earthly's automatic MTU detection.
-This is used when configuring the Buildkit internal CNI network.
+This is used when configuring the BuildKit internal CNI network.
 MTU must be between 64 and 65,536.

 ### ip_tables